-The first couple of months in a new country is a thrilling yet uncertain time.
-You’re excited about the adventure but you also have to adapt to life in an unfamiliar environment.
+The first couple of months in a new country can be thrilling yet an uncertain time.
+You are excited about the adventure, yet you also have to adapt to life in an unfamiliar environment.

-That’s why we wanted to share our favourite tips for settling into a new country.
+This is why we wanted to share some tips for settling into a new country.
 Of course we’ve added some truly South African tips into the mix.

 1. Expect the unexpected